Skip to main content

 Image

-Entering service in 2012, Carnival Breeze was the last Dream Class ship for the cruise line, and at 130,000 gross registered tons, she is not much smaller than Vista Class ships.
-At maximum capacity, Carnival Breeze can accommodate 4,891 passengers.
+Entering service in 2012, Carnival Breeze was the last Dream Class ship for the cruise line.
+Overall, these vessels aren't much smaller than the Vista Class.

 In terms of onboard amenities, you will find all of Carnival's standard favorites, such as SportSquare, the Punchliner Comedy Club, RedFrog Pub, Blue Iguana Tequila Bar, WaterWorks, and the adults-only Serenity Retreat.